The palace in Syłgudyszki, photo Jan Skłodowski

 Witkiewicziana in Syłgudyszki, Lithuania

-Syłgudyszki, less commonly Sołdaciszki (Lithuanian: Saldutiškis), is a small town in Aukštovė (Upper Lithuania) in the Republic of Lithuania.
-It is located between the towns of Uciana (Lithuanian: Utena) and Novi Svetiany (Lithuanian: Šnenčionėliai).
-It is associated with the Witkiewicz family, above all with Stanislaw (1851-1915) - painter, writer and creator of the so-called Zakopane style in construction - and his son Stanislaw Ignacy (1885-1939), Witkacy - painter, playwright and philosopher.
+Syłgudyszki, less commonly Sołdaciszki (Lithuanian: Saldutiškis), is a small town in Aukštaitija in the Republic of Lithuania, situated between Uciana (Lithuanian: Utena) and Nowe Święciany (Lithuanian: Švenčionėliai).
+It is closely associated with the Witkiewicz family: above all with Stanisław (1851–1915), painter, writer and creator of the Zakopane style in architecture, and his son Stanisław Ignacy (1885 – 1939), known as Witkacy, a painter, playwright and philosopher.

-Syłgudyszki belonged to the family of the princes of Pieriejasławski-Jałowiecki of the Bozeniec (Yelovitski) coat of arms from the late 18th century.
-A prominent landmark is the Jałowiecki Palace, which at the turn of the 19th/20th century belonged to Bolesław (1846-1918) and his wife Aniela (1854-1918) - sister of Stanisław Witkiewicz.
-The young Witkacy visited there four times, during his holidays in 1900-1903, "drinking in Lithuania", painting landscapes from nature and taking photographs.
-From Syłgudyszki, he went with his aunt to St Petersburg for a few days to visit the Hermitage, while during another stay he went to the Baltic Sea to Lipawa (Liepāja) in Latvia.
-Summer stays at the Jałowiecki aunts' in picturesque Syłgudyszki, situated among forests and lakes, and the journeys made at that time had a significant influence on the formation of Witkacy's personality and creative sensitivity.
-It was then, as his father noticed, that Stanisław Ignacy was becoming, despite his still very young age, a mature painter.
+From the late eighteenth century, Syłgudyszki belonged to the princely Pieriejasławski-Jałowiecki family, of the Bożeniec coat of arms.
+A prominent landmark is the Jałowiecki Palace, which at the turn of the nineteenth and twentieth centuries was owned by Bolesław (1846 – 1918) and his wife Aniela (1854 – 1918), sister of Stanisław Witkiewicz.
+The young Witkacy visited her four times during summer holidays between 1900 and 1903, “drinking in Lithuania”, painting landscapes from nature and taking photographs.
+From Syłgudyszki, he travelled with his aunt to St Petersburg to visit the Hermitage; on another occasion, he went to the Baltic port of Lipawa (Liepāja) in Latvia.
+These summer stays in the picturesque setting of forests and lakes, and the journeys made then, had a marked influence on Witkacy’s formation as an artist.
+As his father observed, despite his youth he was already becoming a mature painter.

-The palace was built on a local landmark on the outskirts of the village.
-Its construction in a more modest form probably took place in 1828, and although the building was successively extended over the decades, it did not lose much of its original shape.
-The building belonged to the Jałowiecki family until 1921. - Its last host was Bolesław's son, Mieczysław (1876-1962; graduate of the Riga Polytechnic, marshal of the nobility of the Swieciany district, agronomist, polyglot, diplomat - after World War One, the first delegate of the Polish government in Gdansk); later it housed a school and even a religious house.
-By then, it no longer had its former furnishings, as the last owner had taken them abroad.
+The palace stands on a local prominence at the edge of the village.
+The initial, more modest structure was probably erected in 1828; although extended over subsequent decades, it retained much of its original character.
+The estate remained in the Jałowiecki family until 1921.
+Its last host was Bolesław’s son, Mieczysław (1876–1962), a graduate of Riga Polytechnic, marshal of the nobility of the Święciany district, agronomist, polyglot and diplomat, who after the First World War served as the first delegate of the Polish government in Gdańsk.
+Later the palace housed a school and, for a time, a religious house.
+By then, its furnishings had gone: the last owner had taken them abroad.

-It is interesting to note that in May 2013, two letters with the date 21 August 1919, handwritten in Polish on field paper of the 2nd Battalion of the 6th Infantry Regiment of the Legions, were found hidden in the floor.
-An international delimitation commission was stationed in the palace at the time, and Syłgudyszki was then located on the demarcation line established in the aftermath of the Polish-Lithuanian battles, and eventually became part of the Lithuanian state.
+In May 2013, two letters dated 21 August 1919, handwritten in Polish on field stationery of the 2nd Battalion, 6th Infantry Regiment of the Legions, were discovered concealed beneath the floor.
+At that time, an international delimitation commission was stationed in the palace.
+Syłgudyszki then lay on the demarcation line established in the aftermath of Polish-Lithuanian hostilities, and it ultimately fell within the Lithuanian state.

-Another important memento connected with the Witkiewicz family is the small manor cemetery with the tombstone of the Jałowiecki family, located on a hill outside the town.
-On a metal (zinc?) slab, placed on a massive plinth bearing a lofty iron cross, we find, among other things, the parents of the creator of the Zakopane style, symbolically commemorated on it: Ignacy Witkiewicz (1814 or 1817-1868), a November insurgent buried in Tobolsk in Siberia, and Elvira of Szemiot (1822-1895), whose tomb is in the now Belarussian city of Minsk.
+Another important trace of the Witkiewicz family is the small manor cemetery on a hill outside the town, with the Jałowiecki family tomb.
+On a metal – probably zinc – slab set on a massive plinth surmounted by a tall iron cross, the parents of the creator of the Zakopane style are commemorated symbolically: Ignacy Witkiewicz (1814 or 1817–1868), a November insurgent buried in Tobolsk in Siberia, and Elwira née Szemiot (1822–1895), whose grave is in present-day Minsk, now in Belarus.

-In Syłgudyszki, there is also a trace of Stanisław Witkiewicz's attempt to propagate his Zakopane style in the lands of the former Polish-Lithuanian Commonwealth.
-He believed that the preserved Podhale folk architecture and ornamentation contained elements of authentic Polish art, which would make it possible to create the foundations of a broad-based national architecture capable of uniting the lands of a country torn apart by partitions.
-The Jałowiecki family built the railway station building in Syłgudyszki in 1899 in the Zakopane style, designed by Stanisław Witkiewicz.
-Somewhat exaggeratedly, the building was referred to as the station in many later studies, and was intended for a local narrow-gauge railway line (gauge 750 mm) of economic importance, which connected Postawy (Паставы, now in Belarus), via Novo-Svičany, with Panevėžys.
-The line was built in the years 1895-1898 by the First Russian Underground Railway Company, founded by Bolesław Jałowiecki.
-The construction was erected, with the help of local workers, by two builders specially brought from Zakopane, and the event is recalled by Stanislaw Witkiewicz in a letter of August 1899: "Only the highlanders from Lithuania, who had built the railway station there, had returned."
+Syłgudyszki also preserves a trace of Stanisław Witkiewicz’s effort to promote the Zakopane style across the former Polish-Lithuanian Commonwealth.
+He held that the folk architecture and ornament of Podhale contained elements of an authentic Polish art capable of grounding a broadly national architecture that might unite lands divided by partition.
+In 1899, the Jałowiecki family built the railway station at Syłgudyszki to Witkiewicz’s design for a local 750-mm narrow-gauge economic line linking Postawy (Паставы, now in Belarus), via Nowe Święciany(Lithuanian: Novo-Svičany), to Poniewież (Lithuanian: Panevėžys).
+Constructed with local labour and two carpenters brought specially from Zakopane, the undertaking was recalled by Witkiewicz in a letter of August 1899: “Only the highlanders from Lithuania, who had built the railway station there, had returned.”

-Today, the Witkiewicz family name is completely forgotten in Syłgudyszki.
+Today the Witkiewicz name is all but forgotten in Syłgudyszki.

 Time of construction: